spexod/iSLAT/README.md

 those lines correctly can use other available slab model codes:
 [spectools-ir](https://github.com/csalyk/spectools_ir/) or [iris](https://github.com/munozcar/IRIS).

-If you use iSLAT on an Apple-silicon Mac, there is a known issue with tkinter where the GUI often seems to freeze and does not take a new input or click; the solution is to "wake up" the GUI by slightly resizing its window.
+If you use iSLAT on an Apple-silicon Mac (M1, M2, etc.), there is a known issue with tkinter where the GUI often seems to freeze and does not take a new input or click; the solution is to click and drag very slightly on any element you're working on (whether you're clicking a button or updating a parameter value), and the GUI will take your click.
-Sometimes even just moving the GUI window around for a moment will do the trick.
 Hopefully this will be fixed in a new release of tkinter (this is not an issue of iSLAT).

 ## Acknowledgements